System Design Space

 Reuse/Release Equivalence

-Classes that are released together should have a common theme or purpose.
+Classes released together should share a clear theme or reason to live together.

 CCP